tung/ruggrogue/book/items.md

 ## Inventory and Equipment

-For the player to pick up and use items, there must be some space for them to hold items in their possession; in other words, an *inventory*.
+For the player to pick up and use items, they need an *inventory* to serve as space to hold them.
 The list of items carried by the player is represented by the `Inventory` component, defined in the `src/components.rs` file:

 ```rust,ignore